cdrage/atomicapp-go/README.md

 ####  (A Go implementation of the [Nulecule](https://github.com/projectatomic/nulecule) specification)

 ## Code dependencies
 This implemention is currently __100%__ in Go. `1.5.1` or higher is required.

+Go-specific:
-You can find the current Go dependencies we rely on within the `scripts/deps.sh` script.
+  - You can find the current Go dependencies we rely on within the `scripts/deps.sh` file.

-## Other depedencies
 Required:
-  - Version 1.8.3 of Docker or higher
+  - Version 1.8.3 of Docker or higher.

-Option:
+Provider-specific:
   - Kubernetes provider: A version of Kubernetes using the v2 API.
 [Fedora Instructions](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/getting-started-guides/fedora/fedora_manual_config.md) [CentOS instructions](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/getting-started-guides/centos/centos_manual_config.md)

 ## Installation